 This extraordinary cathedral made from salvaged materials has steadily risen over the past 50 years in a quiet Madrid neighborhood.
 Justo Martinez (who goes by Don Justo) has been working on the massive undertaking nearly single-handedly ever since he had to leave an order of monks due to illness.
 After recovering, he dedicated his life to building a church using his own money, on his own land.
-The massive undertaking is built almost entirely from local materials that he is able to salvage, and now topped out at 131 feet the cathedral just needs a few finishing touches -- like a roof, some windows and permits.
+The massive undertaking is built almost entirely from local materials that he is able to salvage, and now topped out at 131 feet the cathedral just needs a few finishing touches — like a roof, some windows and permits.
+A new video from Great Big Story tells the inspiring tale – watch it below!

 While the cathedral’s design is loosely based on St. Peter’s Cathedral, Don Justo has created no formal drawings or engineering plans.
 His background in farming did not stop him from taking on such a challenging project, which incorporates motifs found in castles, churches, and even the White House.
 Most of the bricks are salvaged from nearby brick factories, and cathedral’s walls are certainly unorthodox.